Estimating near-verbatim extraction risk in language models with decoding-constrained beam search

-\paragraph{How we use the UB bookkeeping.} We keep a single scalar accumulator \textit{bank} (called \textit{bank} in Algorithm~\ref{alg:kcbs-pruned}, for space) that stores the total probability mass of $\varepsilon$-viable candidates that were pruned by the intermediate across-beam prune to the top-$\bw$ paths when $t<\suflen$.
+\paragraph{How we use the UB bookkeeping.} We keep a scalar accumulator \textit{bank} that stores the total probability mass of $\varepsilon$-viable candidates that were pruned by the intermediate across-beam prune to the top-$\bw$ paths when $t<\suflen$.
 This accumulator is used in two different ways: \begin{itemize}[leftmargin=0.5cm] \item \textbf{Early termination (no viable candidates before $\suflen$).} If at some depth $t<\suflen$ the viable set is empty, the algorithm stops; then

 \item \textbf{Final step ($t=\suflen$).} When we reach $\suflen$, every returned final sequence in $\sF$ is $\varepsilon$-viable, so

 \end{itemize}

 To see why $\mathrm{UB}_{\varepsilon,\hamshort}$ is a valid upper bound, observe that every depth-$\suflen$ node in the full top-$k$ tree falls into exactly one of the following categories: \begin{enumerate}[leftmargin=0.5cm] \item \textbf{In $\sF$}: counted in $\mathrm{LB}_{\varepsilon,\hamshort}$. \item \textbf{Descendant of a banked node}: its mass is bounded by \textit{bank}, since the total mass of all depth-$\suflen$ descendants of a banked ancestor equals that ancestor's mass (Lemma~\ref{lem:frontier-mass}). \item \textbf{Descendant of a Hamming-pruned node}: non-$\varepsilon$-viable by Hamming monotonicity, so it cannot contribute to $\pseqeham$. \item \textbf{Descendant of an EOS-terminated node}: cannot produce a $\suflen$-length continuation and thus cannot contribute to $\pseqeham$. \end{enumerate} Since only categories (a) and (b) can contribute to $\pseqeham$, we have $\pseqeham \leq \mathrm{LB}_{\varepsilon,\hamshort} + \textit{bank} = \mathrm{UB}_{\varepsilon,\hamshort}$.